-To manipulate is to negotiate, control or influence for one’s own advantage.
+To manipulate is to negotiate, control, or influence for one’s own advantage.
 Spiritual manipulation is a technique used by some abusive churches and cults to control individuals and acquire gain, all the while giving the impression that their teachings are based on the Bible.

 Some religious groups take Scriptures out of context in order to support their beliefs.
 They isolate “proof texts” and “cherry pick” verses to persuade the uninformed that their interpretation is right, even to the extent of claiming they alone have “the truth” and everybody else is wrong.
 Some have even altered the Bible and produced their own translation to support their religious bias.

 Some denominations use scholastic dishonesty to manipulate.
 They will use partial quotations from first-century Christians and eminent Bible scholars in suggesting that they agree with their views.
-Take, as an example, the booklet “Should You Believe in the Trinity?,” published by the Watchtower Society.
+Take, as an example, the booklet “Should You Believe in the Trinity?” published by the Watchtower Society.
 Page 7 includes a partial quote from Justin Martyr: “Justin Martyr, who died about 165 C.E., called the prehuman Jesus a created angel who is ‘other than the God who made all things.’
 He said that Jesus was inferior to God and ‘never did anything except what the Creator . . . willed him to do and say.’”
 What’s missing from this partial quotation is significant.
 Justin Martyr said that the “Son, who also, being the first-begotten Word of God, is even God.”
 Nowhere did Justin Martyr say the pre-human Jesus was a created angel.

 Some individuals manipulate Scripture for their own personal benefit.
 An authoritarian husband might demand that his wife submit to him as the head of the house and quote Ephesians 5:22 (“Wives, submit to your husbands”).
 But that same man might purposefully overlook verse 26, which says, “Husbands, love your wives, just as Christ loved the church and gave himself up for her.”
-Instead of taking the bits of Scripture he approves of and using them to lord it over his family, he would do well to read 1 Corinthians 13 and practice the type of love that is patient, kind, protects, trust and perseveres, etc.
+Instead of taking the bits of Scripture he approves of and using them to lord it over his family, he would do well to read 1 Corinthians 13 and practice the type of love that is patient, kind, protects, trusts, perseveres, etc.

 Another form of spiritual manipulation occurs when abusive churches and cults twist Scripture to give more authority to the leadership and keep the members under their control.
 One example is the use of Hebrews 13:17 as a basis for demanding unquestioning loyalty and obedience to the leaders.
 Some religious groups view questioning the leaders as tantamount to questioning God.
 Some leaders claim to have divine authority and approval; thus, to disobey them is to disobey God.
 This is perhaps the most pernicious form of spiritual manipulation, and it has no place in a true church.